Hiking in the Desert Sun: Scottsdale’s McDowell Sonoran Preserve

 The biggest disappointment was the mediocre Fort McDowell casino, a 24 hour entertainment destination located just a short walk from the resort.
 You will find all your usual casino games here including a poker and bingo room.

-Unfortunately, the nauseating smell of smoke throughout the casino, the less than mediocre restaurants, cramped space, and complete absence of decor were just not appealing.
+Unfortunately, the nauseating smell of smoke throughout the casino, the less than mediocre restaurants, cramped space, and lack of decor were just not appealing.
 Decor-wise, it was one of the worst casinos I've ever step foot in.

 Any non-smoker will definitely be displeased with the inability to cover the horrible smell whatsoever.
 Although they have a few non-smoking sections, it does nothing to help as the smell just lingers on.

 The casino feels very old and outdated with no decor to speak of.
-A complete remodel including some type of design theme would be nice.
 Fort McDowell casino feels like an average, bland road stop casino which you visit just to gamble, rather than a resort casino meant for entertainment.

 The restaurants appear dirty, small, and unappetizing.
 When asked, staff knew nothing about any allergy friendly options.
 Not the type of service I expect at a casino housed at a 4.5 star resort.